 What’s the “Cat” All About?

-Essentially, a higher category number means a more advanced cable capable of handling faster speeds and higher frequencies (bandwidth).
-These advancements are crucial for modern applications that gobble up bandwidth and require ultra-low latency.
-Let’s take a closer look at the evolution.
+A higher category number indicates a more advanced cable capable of faster speeds and higher frequencies (bandwidth).
+These advancements are vital for modern applications that consume significant bandwidth and require ultra-low latencyLet’s explore their evolution.

 Cat5e: The Reliable Workhorse